eXascaleInfolab/CleanImp/README.md

-- **Imputation Algorithms**: The list of imputation algorithms and their parameters is provided below.
+- **Imputation Algorithms Parameterization**: The list of imputation algorithms and their parameters is provided below.
 The parameters can be updated in the config file by modifying `algorithm:p00`  where `p` is the name of the parameter and `00` is the value.
 For example, IMM with the neighborhood size 5 is `IIM:n5`.

 | Algorithms | param      | default  | param. descr. | range    |
 | --------   | --------   | -------- | --------      | -------- |